 Here are three things to consider when doing your risk assessment:

-- Read the Government guidance first
+- Read the Government guidance on working safely first

 - Consult with your staff team as you do it

 - Keep reviewing the risk assessment as you learn what works and as Government guidance changes